getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

 -keep class io.sentry.android.ndk.SentryNdk
 ```

-If you experience issues like `Could not find class` on devices running the `Dalvik VM`, you may expand the above rules in order to keep the necessary classes in the main dex file.
+If you experience issues like `Could not find class` on devices running the `Dalvik VM`, you may expand the above rules to keep the necessary classes in the main dex file.